Listen to the Podcast

 If you look at Microsoft, another big player, you know it, sell-off and continues.
 And if you look at Apple another major sell-off.

-Is too short the market or to go to the downside it's more favorable that it's going to pull back because the market doesn't go straight up, it doesn't shoot to the moon.
+Is too short the market or to go to the downside.
+It's more favorable that it's going to pull back because the market doesn't go straight up, it doesn't shoot to the moon.

-For me when you have an overall market direction you know that the reward is more to the downside.
+For me when you have an overall market direction, you know that the reward is more to the downside.
 You start looking at when you’re day trading, looking for opportunities to trade.

-That's little money and that's pennies because the market isn't moving, the volatility is low and that's why big traders love volatility, they love when the market moves.
+That's little money, and that's pennies because the market isn't moving.
+The volatility is low, and that's why big traders love volatility, they love when the market moves.

-4 dollar stock may move a dollar in a day or $0.50. $100 or $200 stock is going to move a couple dollars in a day.
+4 dollar stock may move a dollar in a day or $0.50. $100 or $200 stock is going to move a couple of dollars in a day.
 Looking at this one right here you got Apple moving $2.67.
 I’m looking for stocks that have high volatility.

-However, once you start getting overstretched action like over here on the S&P, you’re getting to these highs and you're starting to see this to roll over, which we talked about last week, review that last week's video.
+However, once you start getting overstretched action like over here on the S&P, you’re getting to these highs and you're starting to see this to roll over, which we talked about last week, review that previous week's video.

 Learn to be patient